Graduation with Distinction

 To enroll in the Graduation with Distinction program, you must complete and register for Independent Study during the fall of your senior year and submit the GWD application form by the first day of regular registration in the fall.
 Once we receive your requests to register for GwD, you will be given a permission number to register in the course.
 Both of these required forms (the independent study form and the GWD application form) can be found on our forms page.

-Students planning to graduate in December must submit their forms by last day of drop/add period of the spring semester.
+Students planning to graduate in December must submit their forms by the last day of the drop/add period of the spring semester.

-If you have any questions about the GwD program in Psychology & Neuroscience contact either Natalia Silva Harwood at 919-660-5719 or firstname.lastname@example.org.
+If you have any questions about the GwD program in Psychology & Neuroscience, contact the Undergraduate Studies Office in 242 Soc Psy or at 919-660-5719.

 For general information on the University-wide Graduation with Distinction Program, please click here.